arbor-sim/arbor/doc/tutorial/calcium_stdp_curve.rst

        W
    }

-which declares the white noise process :math:`W`, and the specification pf the `stochastic` solver method,
+which declares the white noise process :math:`W`, and the specification of the `stochastic` solver method,

 .. code:: none